You have questions, I got answers 🙂

 Who do you travel with?

-While we travel a lot together I also still have numerous solo travel trips per year.
+My partener’s name is Garrett.
+While we travel a lot together, I also still have numerous solo travel trips per year.

 I traveled mostly solo from 2011-2015 before meeting Garrett.

-What travel gear and camera equipment do you use?
+What travel gear, clothing and camera equipment do you use?

 How can I be a digital nomad like you?